Ferran Martínez: Professional career

-During his pro club career, Martínez won the EuroLeague championship in 1994, and he was the top scorer of the finals.
+During his pro club career, Martínez won the EuroLeague championship in 1994, and was the top scorer of the finals.
 He also won the FIBA Intercontinental Cup championship in 1996.

 National team career

-Martínez played in 156 games with the senior Spain men's national basketball team, at the following tournaments: the 1987 EuroBasket, the 1988 Summer Olympics, the 1989 EuroBasket, the 1990 FIBA World Championship, the 1993 EuroBasket, the 1994 FIBA World Championship, the 1995 EuroBasket, and the 1997 EuroBasket.
+Martínez played in 156 games with the senior Spain men's national basketball team at the following tournaments: the 1987 EuroBasket, the 1988 Summer Olympics, the 1989 EuroBasket, the 1990 FIBA World Championship, the 1993 EuroBasket, the 1994 FIBA World Championship, the 1995 EuroBasket, and the 1997 EuroBasket.